 Prior to this period, my website always returned 85-92 ranking whenever I run a mobile speed test for the site.

 Some months after the Google Speed Update, I noticed the website had dropped to 23 points.

 Such a huge drop right?

-That’s was not all about it.
-In order to find out if it was just my website that was affected, I tested a few other websites and I noticed a particular website that tanked from 75-3.
+That was not all about it.
+In order to find out if it was just my website that was affected, I tested a few other websites and I noticed a particular website that tanked from 75-3 in the Page speed test results.
 Yes 3.